List of operations conducted by SEAL Team Six: Raid on a house in Afghanistan

-In October 31, 2006.
+On October 31, 2006.
 DEVGRU SEALs conducted a raid on a house in Afghanistan.
 The SEALs were shorthanded so they only had four members available for the raid.
 One SEAL would provide overwatch while the other three SEALs would assault the house.
 After entering the house, the point man got into a fistfight with an insurgent.
 The second SEAL entering saw with his night vision two enemy combatants waking up and start reaching for their AK-47 rifles.
 The second SEAL opened fire killing both insurgents.
 The first SEAL who was in a fistfight with the surviving insurgent finally overpowered him by restraining him in a headlock.
 The SEALs put a hood on the captured insurgent's head and left the building so they could extract.
 As the SEALs were moving to the extraction point with their captured prisoner, a big dog charged at them barking.
 The SEAL who was in overwatch fired two shots killing the attack dog thus saving the lives of his fellow DEVGRU operatives.

 Rescue of 61-year old Engineer

 In August 2008, an American Army Corps of Engineers worker was taken hostage by members of Gulbuddin Hekmatyar's militant group known as Hezb-i-Islami.
 The hostage was taken to and held in the mountains of Wardak Province some 30 miles west of Kabul, two of the Hezb-i-Islami militants were guarding the American hostage.
 The captors were confident that they were safe out of the U.S. military's reach by the treacherous terrain that would supposedly discourage or deter a rescue attempt.
 So the guards let down their guard not expecting any rescue operation to be mounted.
 However, DEVGRU overcame difficulties dealing with the environment after operating in the Afghan region for a long time in other operations following 9/11.
 So the SEALs of DEVGRU were capable of mounting a rescue operation.
 The hostage's location was finally pinpointed in October 2008.
-Approximately two dozen DEVGRU operatives were set down a few miles from the location of where the hostage was held in a hut.
+Approximately two dozen DEVGRU operators from Blue Squadron were set down a few miles from the location of where the hostage was held in a hut.
 The SEALs successfully trekked through treacherous mountainous terrain, quietly approaching the hut that held the hostage following a hike for more than four hours.
 The two militant guards were at the hut.
 One was posted in the hut while the other was posted outside.
 A seven-man assault force stealthily crept forward and infiltrated the hut structure.
-With sound suppressed weapons, the DEVGRU Seals killed both guards.
+With sound suppressed weapons, the DEVGRU operators killed both guards.
 After setting the American hostage free, the SEALs safely exfiltrated the hostage back to their headquarters by helicopter.
 Then the liberated hostage was taken to the U.S. embassy in Kabul.